salkuadrat/learning/packages/learning_face_detection/README.md

 ### Input Image

-As in other ML vision learning plugins, input is fed as an instance of `InputImage`, which is part of package  `learning_input_image`.
+As in other ML vision plugins, input is fed as an instance of `InputImage`, which is part of package  `learning_input_image`.

 You can use widget `InputCameraView` from `learning_input_image` as default implementation for processing image (or image stream) from camera / storage into `InputImage` format.
 But feel free to learn the inside of `InputCameraView` code if you want to create your own custom implementation.